Arab League tells Brazil's Bolsonaro Israel embassy move could harm ties

-BRASILIA (Reuters) - The Arab League has told Brazil’s right-wing President-elect Jair Bolsonaro that moving Brazil’s embassy in Israel to Jerusalem would be a setback for relations with Arab countries, in a letter seen by Reuters on Monday.
+BRASILIA, Dec 10 (Reuters) - The Arab League has warned Brazil’s right-wing President-elect Jair Bolsonaro in a letter that moving Brazil’s embassy in Israel to Jerusalem could harm relations with Arab countries, a diplomat said on Monday.

-Such a move by Bolsonaro, who takes office on Jan.
-1, would be a sharp shift in Brazilian foreign policy, which has traditionally backed a two-state solution to the Israeli-Palestinian conflict.
+The letter to Bolsonaro from the league’s Secretary General Ahmed Aboul Gheit was delivered to Brazil’s foreign ministry, according to the Arab diplomat who asked not to be named.

-Ambassadors from Arab nations are expected to meet in Brasilia on Tuesday to discuss Bolsonaro’s plan to follow U.S. President Donald Trump’s decision to move the embassy from Tel Aviv to recognize Jerusalem is Israel’s capital, according to the Arab diplomat who asked not to be named.
+Ambassadors from Arab nations were expected to meet in Brasilia on Tuesday to discuss Bolsonaro’s plan to follow U.S. President Donald Trump’s decision to move the embassy from Tel Aviv to recognize Jerusalem is Israel’s capital.

-The letter to Bolsonaro from the league’s Secretary General Ahmed Aboul Gheit and delivered to Brazil’s foreign ministry said the decision on where to locate an embassy was the sovereign decision of any country.
+Such a move would be a sharp shift in Brazilian foreign policy, which has traditionally backed a two-state solution to the Israeli-Palestinian conflict.

 The embassy move has been praised as “historic” by Israeli Prime Minister Benjamin Netanyahu, who plans to attend Bolsonaro’s presidential inauguration, according to the Brazilian’s transition team.